$$π₯ Infrastructure Health Report

 Filter instances by various criteria:

-@Ohlala SmartOps list instances where cpu > 80%
+$$@Ohlala SmartOps list instances where cpu > 80%

-@Ohlala SmartOps find instances tagged Environment=production
+@Ohlala SmartOps find instances tagged Environment=production$$

 Chaining Commands